richorama/AzureRunMe/README.md

 This code is now being used for real, on several commercial projects!

-See http://www.aws.net/azurelaunchpad or contact info@aws.net if you'd like to hire us or would like to purchase a formal support contract.
+See http://www.two10degrees.com or contact info@aws.net if you'd like to hire us or would like to purchase a formal support contract.

 Rob Blackwell

-June 2011
+October 2011